-While there are many issues surrounding Big Data security and privacy, the focus of this Subgroup is on the technology aspects of security and privacy with respect to Big Data.
+While there are many issues surrounding Big Data security and privacy, the focus of this Subgroup is onthe technology aspects of security and privacy with respect to Big Data.

 In Version 1, the NBD-PWG introduced the concept of a security and privacy fabric.
 The fundamental idea is that security and privacy considerations impact all components within the NBDRA.
-This version of the document extends and amplifies this concept into the NIST Big Data Security and Privacy Safety Levels (NBD-SPSL) set forth in a single artifact (Appendix A).
+Version 2 of this document extended and amplified this concept into the NIST Big Data Security and Privacy Safety Levels (NBD-SPSL) set forth in a single artifact (Appendix A).
 The single broadest objective for this document is to offer a three-level security and privacy safety rating for a Big Data system.
-This high-medium-low simplification is offered in a list form (Appendix A), though it can be implemented through semi-automated means; the latter are indicated but not proscriptive.
+This highmedium-low simplification is offered in a list form (Appendix A), though it can be implemented through semi-automated means; the latter are indicated but not proscriptive.